 Valid e-mail address – iVisa will send you your visa via e-mail in PDF format.
 Do not forget to print it out before departure.
 Preferably in multiple copies.

 Means of online payment – the payment must be made during the application process, which is why you must have a credit/debit card.
-However, if you use PayPal, Alipay, or WeChat, iVisa accepts those as well.
+However, if you use PayPal, iVisa accepts it as well.
 Whichever you find more convenient.

 Return flight ticket – you will be asked to present it when you arrive in Singapore.
 The immigration officers just want to make sure that you will leave before your visa expires.

-Standard processing – your application is processed within 72 hours, and you will be charged $57.
+Standard processing – your application is processed within 24 hours, and you will be charged USD 20.00.

 Rush processing – this option is a bit faster.
-Your Singapore e-visa arrives in 24 hours, but you need to pay $87.
+Your card arrives in 4 hours, and you need to pay USD 40.00.

 Super Rush processing – this is the fastest option you have.
-Your application will be processed within 18 hours, and you need to pay a fee of $122.
+Your application will be processed within 30 minutes, and you need to pay USD 60.00.

 Step number two requires you make the payment and revise step one.
 The revision is more important than you think.
 A single typo can invalidate your visa.
 That is why you should double-check the information you provided so that no error is made.